-This Cloud Terms of Service (“Terms of Service”) is by and between Atlantic.Net, Inc., a Delaware corporation (“we” or “Atlantic.Net”) and the customer who orders Atlantic.Net’s cloud services (“you” or “Customer”).
+This Cloud Terms of Service (“Terms of Service”) is by and between Atlantic.Net, Inc., a Delaware corporation (“we” or “Atlantic.Net”), and the customer who orders Atlantic.Net’s cloud services (“you” or “Customer”).
 These Terms of Service form part of an agreement (this/the “Agreement”) between Atlantic.Net and Customer.
-The Agreement (as defined below) governs provision of Atlantic.Net’s cloud services and the use of Atlantic.Net’s service constitutes acceptance and agreement to Atlantic.Net’s Terms of Service.
-By accepting the Agreement via electronic click through authorization, Customer acknowledges that it has read and fully understands all of the terms and conditions set forth in the Agreement and hereby agrees to abide by the terms and conditions hereof.
+The Agreement (as defined below) governs the provision of Atlantic.Net’s cloud services and the use of Atlantic.Net’s service constitutes acceptance and agreement to Atlantic.Net’s Terms of Service.
+By accepting the Agreement via electronic click-through authorization, Customer acknowledges that it has read and fully understands all of the terms and conditions set forth in the Agreement and hereby agrees to abide by the terms and conditions hereof.

 1. Defined Terms.
 Some words used in the Agreement have particular meanings: